 - For questions about finding a space that fits your meeting or event, please email firstname.lastname@example.org.

-- Due to space limitations and efforts to keep students safe and healthy, events with an expected attendance of 50 or greater at one time will not be scheduled unless granted permission from the Vice President for Student Affairs and the Executive Director of Event and Venue Management.
+- Due to space limitations, events with an expected attendance of 250 or greater will not be scheduled until August 1, 2021 (with the exception of Academic Classes, Athletic Competitions, and Signature Events) unless granted permission from the Vice President for Student Affairs and the Executive Director of Event and Venue Management.
 Requests for event exceptions should only be submitted after requesting a reservation in the KSU Reservations Portal and working with your Event Coordinator.
-Once a reservation request is made in the KSU Reservations Portal, exception requests may be submitted through the Owl Life Form .
+Once a reservation request is made in the KSU Reservations Portal, exception requests may be submitted through this Owl Life Form.